 Insurance is always the first line of financial defense when disasters occur.
+Case Strategies Group can help with your claim in the wake of a disaster to help property and business owners get back on their feet as soon as possible.
 However, not all rental properties are fully covered for losses due to natural disasters.
 Some types of losses may not be covered at all.
 For example, losses due to floods, hurricanes, and earthquakes may not be covered unless the property owner has obtained a supplemental policy.
 Even if a loss is covered, the property owner may still have to pay for part of the cost of repairing or replacing the rental property.

 Fortunately, any uninsured casualty losses are deductible by rental property owners, subject to certain limitations.
 A “casualty” is damage, destruction, or loss of property due to an event that is sudden, unexpected, or unusual.
 Deductible casualty losses can result from many different causes, including (but not limited to):

 - Government-ordered demolition or relocation of a building that is unsafe to use because of a disaster